Case Study

 Context

-This project focused on redesigning an internal sales enablement platform used by go-to-market teams to access product knowledge, messaging, and supporting materials.
+This project redesigned an internal sales enablement platform used by go-to-market teams to access product knowledge, positioning, and support materials.

-This was a system-level redesign of how internal knowledge was captured, governed, and operationalized.
+This was a redesign of how internal knowledge was organized, maintained, and scaled.

 Business Stakes